All for Love (British TV series)

-All For Love was a Granada television production consisting of adaptations of short stories by authors such as Rumer Godden, Elizabeth Taylor, and William Trevor.
+All For Love is a Granada television production consisting of adaptations of short stories by authors such as Rumer Godden, Elizabeth Taylor, and William Trevor.
 The series presents 12 unrelated episodes all concerning various types of human love.

 Four episodes from the series were broadcast in the US on PBS as part of their Masterpiece Theatre series.
 They were Mona, L'Elegance, A Bit of Singing and Dancing, and Letting the Birds Go Free.